Your Nails Help Diagnose Nutrient Deficiencies

 Understanding Low Oxygen Levels and Jaundice

-Moving from white to blue: bluish-toned nails aren't common but when they appear - alarm bells should ring.
-They might suggest cyanosis (low oxygen levels) or jaundice due to liver dysfunctioning, both serious conditions requiring immediate attention.
+Moving from white to blue: bluish-toned nails aren't familiar, but when they appear - alarm bells should ring.
+They might suggest cyanosis (low oxygen levels) or jaundice due to liver dysfunction, both severe conditions requiring immediate attention.

-2. Jaundice on the hand results in excess bilirubin buildup and secondary impaired function leading to yellowish discoloration of skin eyes along with fingertips.
+2. Jaundice on the hand results in excess bilirubin buildup and secondary impaired function, leading to yellowish skin, eyes, and fingertip discoloration.

-If you notice any such changes especially coupled with other symptoms like shortness of breath chest pain signaling possible heart disease or discolored tone suggesting jaundice make sure to consult a doctor right away.
-Early detection is key to managing diseases effectively thereby preventing complications down the line.
+If you notice any such changes, especially coupled with other symptoms like shortness of breath, chest pain signaling possible heart disease, or discolored tone suggesting jaundice, make sure to consult a doctor right away.

 When Nail Shape Tells a Story